Package 'slca'

 LC3(k) ~ z1 + z2 + z3

-3. Relating Latent Class Variables to Each Other: Define relationships where one latent class variable is influenced by another.
-The subsequent example implies that LC2 is conditionally affected based on LC1.
+2. Relating Latent Class Variables to Each Other: Define relationships where one latent class variable influences another.
+For example:

 P[k] ~ LC1 + LC2 + LC3

-In all types of the formula, variables specified on the left-hand side (lhs) influence those on the right-hand side (rhs).
+In all formulas, variables on the lhs influence those on the rhs.

-1. Measurement Invariance for Measurement Model: Ensures that probabilities associated with latent class variables are consistent, thus maintaining semantic meaning across classes.
+1. Measurement Invariance for the Measurement Model: Ensures probabilities associated with latent class variables remain consistent.
+For example:

 c("LC1", "LC2", "LC3")

-This command ensures that variables LC1, LC2, and LC3 are semantically consistent.
+This ensures that LC1, LC2, and LC3 have semantically consistent measurement probabilities.

-2. Measurement invariance for structural model: Applies constraints within the structural model to ensure consistent interpretations of transition probabilities.
+' 2.
+Measurement Invariance for the Structural Model: Applies constraints to ensure consistent interpretations of transition probabilities between latent class variables.
+For example:

 c("P ~ LC1", "P -> LC2")

-This command implies that the transition probabilities from P to LC1 and from P to LC2 are consistent.
+This ensures that the transitions from P to LC1 and P to LC2 are consistent.

 Value

-An object of class slca containing various components of the model:
+An object of class slca with the following components:

-• tree: A data.frame that details the parent-child relationships among latent class and manifest variables.
+A data.frame describing the parent-child relationships among latent class and manifest variables.

-• latent: A data.frame listing all latent class variables with details on each.
+A data.frame listing all latent class variables with details such as the number of classes.

-1. Latent variables: lists the latent class variables incorporated in the model, along with the number of classes for each variable.
-The root variable is marked by asterisk (*).
+1. Latent variables: Lists the latent class variables and the number of classes for each variable.
+The root variable is marked with an asterisk (*).

-2. Measurement model: Shows manifest indicators for each latent class variable and indicates measurement constraints (lowercase letters signify consistency).
+2. Measurement model: Displays manifest indicators for each latent class variable and any applied measurement constraints (lowercase letters indicate consistency).

-3. Structural model: Describes conditional dependencies between latent class variables.
+3. Structural model: Describes the conditional relationships between latent class variables.

-4. Dependency constraints: Outlines the constraints applied to the conditional dependencies between latent class variables.
-Each column marked with an uppercase alphabet symbolizes a consistent dependency structure.
+4. Dependency constraints: Outlines constraints applied to conditional dependencies, where uppercase letters represent consistent dependency structures.

 Examples